Skip to content

 What is Calima exactly?

 Calima is a meteorological phenomenon characterized by high concentrations of suspended dust and sand particles from the Sahara Desert.
 It is not just 'sand': it is a dry aerosol containing quartz, clay, and sometimes pollutants, which reduces visibility and affects air quality in the Canary Islands.
+Calima is sometimes spelled 'kalima' (both refer to the same Saharan dust phenomenon).

 Origin and Causes